ArKaRaShi/git-commands-workshop/README.md

 Basic Concepts <a name="basicconecpts"></a>
 --------------

-This section will explain about important words in git
+This section explains important words in Git:

 - **main**		is default branch
 - **origin**	is default alias on upstream repo